samtecinnovator/booknow/README.md

 10. Hurray!
 That's it!

 ### SOFTWARES USED
   - XAMPP was installed on the windows 8 machine and APACHE2 Server and MySQL were initialized.
-And, files were built inside C:\xampp\htdocs\hospital
+And, files were built inside C:\xampp\htdocs\booknow
   - Visual Studio Code was used as a text editor.
   - Google Chrome Version 77.0.3865.90 was used to run the project (localhost/booknow/home.html was used as the url).